Top 7 High Altitude Training Locations in North Lake Tahoe

 Rip the Road and Cycle from Blackwood Canyon to Barker Pass

-For trainees who want to enjoy the benefits of cycling without navigating rough mountainous terrain, the Blackwood Canyon to Barker Pass offers a seven mile ride across a varying landscape that includes stony creeks, hanging trees and a ride that graduates slowly in its rigor.
+For trainees who want to enjoy the benefits of cycling without navigating rough mountainous terrain, the Blackwood Canyon to Barker Pass offers a seven-mile ride across a varying landscape that includes stony creeks, hanging trees and a ride that graduates slowly in its rigor.

 For the first few miles, this particular trail is gentle enough to give you a low-impact but aerobically satisfying workout.
-Around mile five, the road gets steeper, leading to a tougher ride that will get your muscles pumping and your heart racing.
+Around mile five, the road gets steeper, leading to a rougher ride that will get your muscles pumping and your heart racing.
 At trail’s end, you’ll have to stow the bike and hike the rest of the way, giving you the variant trail running experience obstacle racers should prepare with.